Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Form I-766: Employment Authorization Document

 You need to send your employment authorization document application to a direct filing address.
 There are different filing addresses depending on the type of visa you are filing your Form I-765 with.
 Visit the USCIS Direct Filing Address site to see which location you need to mail your form to.

-The filing fee to apply for Form I-766 is $410.
-You may also have to pay an additional biometrics fee of $85 if your eligibility category calls for it.
+The filing fee to apply for Form I-766 can be found on the USCIS website.
+You may also have to pay an additional biometrics fee if your eligibility category calls for it.

 Once you receive your Form I-766, you are eligible for employment!
 Present your card to an employer, as they will use your Form I-766 information as an I-9 document.